davefife/Javascript-game/README.md

 replacing the sprites is a mid-level priority.
 There isn't an ending or final boss fight, this is a common criticism.
 I was not concerned with that, but maybe sometime I will go back.

-It served three purposes:
-1. Learning
-2. Demonstration

-goals were moving forward - be aware of code quality.